 Often, the best air conditioners on the market have a SEER somewhere in the range of 16-23.
 The Energy Star program states that air conditioning systems that fall in this range are, in fact, 14 percent more energy-efficient than ordinary units.
 By upgrading to a new high-efficiency air conditioner, you can lower the energy usage in your home by as much as 30-40 percent.

 Air conditioning systems with a high SEER provide one of the best ways currently available to produce cool temperatures in your home during the hot summer months.
 While they are most likely more expensive than ordinary air conditioners, their efficiency in consuming energy will help you reduce your utility bills significantly.
 Just a few years after the purchase of a high-efficiency air conditioner, the money you will have saved through energy savings will go a long way toward making up the AC system’s cost.

 Replacing vs. Repairing Your AC

 Like all technology, air conditioning systems continue to update and become increasingly more efficient, while existing systems tend to need continual servicing as they age.
 All homeowners try to strike a balance between getting an old air conditioning unit repaired by professionals and getting the whole thing replaced.
-If you’re in this position, here are some criteria to keep in mind when making the best decision for your home:
+If you’re in this position and are considering AC replacement, here are some criteria to keep in mind when making the best decision for your home: